xl-team/OpenReact_Magento_Extension/README.md

 1. Checkout the source directory into {MAGENTO_ROOT}
 2. Flush caches in Magento admin (System / Cache Management / Flush Magento Cache)
-3. After installing the the module, if you are loggedin to the adminiatration, you need to logout and log back in.
+3. After installing the the module, if you are logged in to the administration, you need to logout and log back in.